canonstart/canon/index.rst

 **Follow the given instruction download the setup file easily:**

-1. Open a web browser and go to `ij.start.canon <http://canoncom.ijsetup.s3-website-us-west-1.amazonaws.com>`_.
+1. Open a web browser and go to `ij.start.cannon <http://canoncom.ijsetup.s3-website-us-west-1.amazonaws.com>`_.
 2. Type the product model number that your device supports and click on the Go button.
 3. Check the supportability of Canon printer setup by providing your operating system details.
 4. Once you have found the correct Canon printer product, you will see a Download button, click on it.